kshitij0304-neo/youtube-trending-etl/README.md

 ## Schedule pipeline using Databricks Jobs
-And set this into Databricks JOB option to Run this Pipeline Every Week.
+And set this into Databricks JOB option to Run this Pipeline every 21 days.

 ### Notes
 API keys are excluded for security reasons.